moby/moby/docs/sources/installation/archlinux.rst

 for information on building and installing packages from the AUR if you have not done so before.

-Keep in mind that if **linux-aufs_friendly** is not already installed that a new kernel will be compiled and this can take quite a while.

 ::

     yaourt -S lxc-docker-git